 Although RomWBW-style CP/M media does not know anything about partition tables, it is entirely possible to have media that has both CP/M and FAT file systems on it.
-This is accomplished by creating a FAT filesystem on the media that starts on a track beyond the last track used by CP/M. Each CP/M slice on a media will occupy 8,320K (16,640 sectors).
-So, make sure to start your FAT partition beyond (< slice count> \ 8,320K) or (<slice count \ 16,640 sectors).
+This is accomplished by creating a FAT filesystem on the media that starts on a track beyond the last track used by CP/M. Each CP/M slice can occupy up to 8MB.
+So, make sure to start your FAT partition beyond (slice count) \ 9MB.